 However, because uncredentialed nutritionists typically lack the expertise and training for medical nutrition therapy and nutrition counseling, following their advice could be considered harmful (

 Before consulting a nutritionist, you may want to check whether your state regulates who may use this title.

 Degrees and credentials required

-In the United States and many other countries, no degrees or credentials are required to be a nutritionist.
+In the U.S. states that don’t regulate the term, no degrees or credentials are required to be a nutritionist.
 You simply need an interest in the field.

-Those with CNS credentials are health professionals like nurses or doctors with advanced health degrees who have sought out additional coursework and completed supervised practice hours, as well as passed an exam overseen by the American Nutrition Association.
+Those with CNS credentials are health professionals like nurses or doctors with advanced health degrees who have sought out additional coursework, completed supervised practice hours, and passed an exam overseen by the Board for Certification of Nutrition Specialists.

-Dietitians are credentialed, board-certified food and nutrition experts with extensive training and formal education.
+Dietitians and CNSs are credentialed, board-certified food and nutrition experts with extensive training and formal education.

-Depending on where they live, dietitians may also need to meet additional requirements to be licensed to practice.
+Depending on where they live, dietitians and nutritionists like CNSs may also need to meet additional requirements to be licensed to practice.

-Meanwhile, in many countries, including the United States, the term “nutritionist” carries no legal meaning.
-Thus, anyone can call themselves a nutritionist.
+Meanwhile, in the United States, the term “nutritionist” is regulated by certain states but not others.
+Thus, in many states, anyone can call themselves a nutritionist.

 Though these titles can sometimes be easy to confuse, remember that professionals with the titles “RD” or “CNS” have advanced degrees in nutrition.